 Y + maximum 8h

 Sitemark sends the assignment confirmation to the Pilot and respective Purchase Order.

 The Pilot indicates on the Sitemark Platform when he plans to perform the Operation.

-Pilot starts preparing the Operation in accordance with this Documentations and the Purchase Order.
+The pilot starts preparing the Operation in accordance with this Documentation and the Purchase Order.